ialnazer/Softia_REST_Test/README.md

 - node server.js, now the server is listening on localhost:8000

+**3- Run the Web Application:**

-**3- To access the Web Application, run these instructions from your another bash:**
+Type the following instructions in another bash:

 - cd YourPC/PathToTheClonedProject/Code/Softia_REST_Frontend/formation-plus